dieguini/Kubernetes/k3d/05_nginx_ingress/README.md

 Most important part is disabling:

-- The automatic _Traefik Pod_ that k3d cluster creates
+- _Traefik Pod_, it creates an automatic ingress Pod (Default with k3d)
-- Disabling the _Servicelb_ because we will implemented
+- Disabling the _Servicelb_ because we will implemented our own, args that does this

 ```yaml
 ...